 Frank’s first three books are collected in a boxed set, the CULT MOVIES PRESS HORROR TRILOGY, which one reviewer calls “the tri-angulated crossfire of movie fandom: history, analysis and memoir.”

-The films don’t tell us that, so Frank filled in the blanks with A WEREWOLF REMEMBERS (in which the lost journals of Lawrence Talbot, the Wolf Man, are discovered) and CARL DENHAM’S GIANT MONSTERS (where an aged Carl Denham—captor of King Kong, and fugitive from the lawsuits and indictments that followed Kong’s rampage through Manhattan—is discovered on a small Indonesian island).
-A third, as yet untitled, book is planned for the series, comprising a second Cult Movies Press trilogy.
+The films don’t tell us that, so Frank filled in the blanks with A WEREWOLF REMEMBERS (in which the lost journals of Lawrence Talbot, the Wolf Man, are discovered) and CARL DENHAM’S GIANT MONSTERS (the aged captor of King Kong, and fugitive from the lawsuits and indictments that followed Kong’s rampage through Manhattan is discovered on a small Indonesian island), and THE PASSION OF THE MUMMY (the spark of life continues in dormant Kharis, on display in a museum, and his mind still holds a secret that the Cult of Karnak-Arkham must learn).